Thoughts of suicide are relentlessly slamming your brain and it feels as if it will never stop. But it will subside.

-Horror, anger, guilt, sadness, isolation and raw, agonizing pain would be the result for those left behind.
+Horror, anger, guilt, sadness, isolation and raw, agonizing pain would be the result for those left behind if you killed yourself.
 They would not “get over it.”
 Ever.
 Their grief would change over time.
 Some would learn to move forward, some would not, but they would miss you always.

 There would be an empty space at the table every holiday.
-A place in their hearts that would never be fully healed.
+A place in their hearts would never fully heal.
 Your family and friends would struggle during your birthday month and again during your death anniversary.
 Families would blame and argue who is at fault.

 Suicide is not selfish but it is a desperate act to end intense and unrelenting emotional pain.
 That really awful part is temporary–sometimes lasting only 20 minutes or less.
-If it’s addiction that pain is also physical.
+If it’s an addiction that pain is also physical.
 I can fathom the intense emotional pain because I had a son that killed himself while going through withdrawal from heroin.
-I will never forget getting that news but my brain stopped short of telling me to end my own life.
+I will never forget the horrific news of my son’s suicide but my brain stopped short of telling me to end my own life.

-You can have strategies to save yourself because we want you to save yourself.
-Treatment, a support sytem and will to live during your rational moments can help prevent that awful act in your irrational ones.
+Treatment, a support system and will to live during your rational moments can help prevent that awful act in your irrational ones.
 You simply have to have a plan for prevention and be willing to ask for help when it hits.

 There is only one you.
 If you left us, we’d be robbed of your potential and all your gifts.